 Common manufacturing industry cash flow challenges

-While many situations can put your working capital under pressure, the following circumstances are four of the most common.
+While many factors can put your working capital under pressure, the following circumstances are four of the most common.

 - Business cycle length.
 There’s no getting around it: the time from buying your raw materials to selling your goods and receiving the money can last weeks to months.
 And meanwhile, any working capital you’ve invested in those raw materials is completely tied up.